walmartlabs/concord-website/docs/plugins/puppet.md

 ## Task Output

-The results of the task are saved into the `result` variable
+The results of the task are saved into the `result` variable.

-The last known status of the submitted Jenkins job is saved into the `jenkinsJob` variable:

 ```yaml
 flows: